 Email me: firstname.lastname@example.org

-Dr. Dawn-Joy Leong is a researcher, multi-artist, TEDx speaker; she is one of the founding directors of K9 Assistance (Ltd), Singapore’s first and currently only charity organisation promoting the benefits of assistance dogs for the disabled; as well as a board member of the Disabled People’s Association, Singapore.
+Dr. Dawn-Joy Leong is a researcher, multi-artist, TEDx speaker; she co-founded K9 Assistance (Ltd), Singapore’s first and currently only charity organisation promoting the benefits of assistance dogs for the disabled; and is a board member of the Disabled People’s Association, Singapore.

-A specialist consultant in the Arts and Disability, Disability Leadership, Autism, Neurodiversity, Multi-Art applications, her workshops and talks focus mainly on mental health and wellbeing, life skills, creative thinking, learning strategies, disability advocacy, and access and inclusion, especially pertaining to arts practice and spaces.
-Dawn-joy’s most recent publication is the report commissioned by the British Council, The Arts and Disability in Singapore: a journey of dynamic partnership between the United Kingdom and Singapore through the British Council.
+Dawn-joy is a specialist consultant in the Arts and Disability, Disability Leadership, Autism, Neurodiversity, and Multi-Art applications.
+Her most recent arts related publication is the report commissioned by the British Council, The Arts and Disability in Singapore: a journey of dynamic partnership between the United Kingdom and Singapore through the British Council.

 Dr. Leong has a Masters of Philosophy in music composition, and a PhD in Autism, Neurodiversity and Multi-Art Praxis, for which she was conferred the 2016 Dean’s Award for Excellence in Postgraduate Research from UNSW Art & Design, Australia, an honour given to only one top candidate per year.
 Dawn-joy was also awarded the Arts in Society International Excellence Award in 2013, for her paper, “Art in a Hidden World – creative process and invisible anomaly”.
-She has published, performed and exhibited her transdisciplinary work in the United Kingdom, Hong Kong, Australia, South Korea and Singapore; and has been interviewed by and featured in multiple media networks in Australia and Singapore, including SBS Australia, ABC Australia, The Conversation, Artlink and the Straits Times, Channel News Asia, threesixzero films, Pets Magazine and Cleo.
+She has published, performed and exhibited her transdisciplinary work in the United Kingdom, Hong Kong, Australia, South Korea and Singapore; and has been interviewed by and featured in multiple media networks in Australia and Singapore, including SBS Australia, ABC Australia, The Conversation, Artlink and the Straits Times, Channel News Asia, threesixzero films, Pets Magazine, Cleo, Tatler Singapore, and True Colors Festival.

 Since returning to Singapore in late 2016, Dawn-joy has engaged passionately in disability advocacy and mentoring of future disabled leaders in their chosen fields of practice.
-Her most recent and ongoing volunteering projects are all ground-breaking ‘firsts’ in Singapore.
+Almost all her projects – helmed and collaborative – have been ground-breaking ‘firsts’ in Singapore.

 The first Disabled-Led residency at the library@orchard, “Designing Clement Space”, exploring theory, practice and expression of creating conducive spaces for wellbeing through the combined perspectives of Neurodivergence – her own autism and that of two young emerging artists with Down Syndrome.
 Their Artists’ Talk (7 April) features an introduction to novel ways of communicating concepts and experiences, as well as poetic responses from two other artists with disability.